When the Past Won’t Stay in the Past: Understanding Trauma and Healing

 Relationships in the 21st century are shaped by love, technology, attachment, trauma, culture, and the deep human need for emotional safety.
 In this article, I explore how modern psychotherapy approaches such as EFCT, IFS and trauma-informed care can help individuals, couples, and families understand their relational patterns, heal emotional wounds, and move toward deeper connection, repair, and compassion.

-Addiction, Suffering, and Recovery: A Spiritually Integrated Approach to Therapy
+Addiction, Suffering, and Recovery: A Whole-Person Approach

 When Healing Begins: Creating Space for Your Story